 Lennar (LEN) Gains But Lags Market: What You Should Know

-Heading into today, shares of the homebuilder had lost 4.09% over the past month, lagging the Construction sector's gain of 2.98% and the S&P 500's loss of 0.62% in that time.
+Coming into today, shares of the homebuilder had lost 6.99% in the past month.
+In that same time, the Construction sector lost 1.49%, while the S&P 500 lost 1.05%.

 LEN will be looking to display strength as it nears its next earnings release.
 In that report, analysts expect LEN to post earnings of $2.34 per share.
 This would mark year-over-year growth of 56%.
-Our most recent consensus estimate is calling for quarterly revenue of $6.06 billion, up 14.65% from the year-ago period.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $6.06 billion, up 14.65% from the year-ago period.

-Any recent changes to analyst estimates for LEN should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Investors should also note any recent changes to analyst estimates for LEN.
+These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-LEN is holding a Zacks Rank of #2 (Buy) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 1.08% higher.
+LEN is currently a Zacks Rank #3 (Hold).

-Valuation is also important, so investors should note that LEN has a Forward P/E ratio of 8.99 right now.
-This valuation marks a premium compared to its industry's average Forward P/E of 8.9.
+Looking at its valuation, LEN is holding a Forward P/E ratio of 8.55.
+Its industry sports an average Forward P/E of 8.43, so we one might conclude that LEN is trading at a premium comparatively.

 The Building Products - Home Builders industry is part of the Construction sector.
-This industry currently has a Zacks Industry Rank of 35, which puts it in the top 14% of all 250+ industries.
+This group has a Zacks Industry Rank of 35, putting it in the top 14% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.